Andrew J. Anderson

 Andrew Johanessen Anderson (November 14, 1837 – January 17, 1916) was a member of the Wisconsin State Assembly.

-Anderson was born in Lyngstad in the municipality of Gran, Norway.
-He settled with his parents in Argyle, Wisconsin in 1851.
+Anderson was born in Lyngstad in Gran Municipality, Norway.
+He settled with his parents in the Town of Argyle, Wisconsin in 1851.
 There he became involved in business and farming.
 He married Lucinda A. Million (1841–1924) in 1862, and they had four children.
 He died in Neligh, Nebraska in 1916.

 Political career

 Anderson was a member of the Assembly during the 1877 session.
 Other positions he held include chairman (similar to mayor) and town clerk of Argyle.
 He was a Republican.